Living in Metro Little Rock

 Metro Little Rock is a hub for food, art and culture.
-Works by Norman Rockwell and Andy Warhol line the walls at the Crystal Bridges Museum of American Art in Little Rock, and Hot Springs is a haven for artists and art lovers, with multiple galleries and an annual 10-day arts and culture festival.
+The Arkansas Arts Center is currently undergoing an over $110 million renovation and expansion in Little Rock, and Hot Springs is a haven for artists and art lovers, with multiple galleries and an annual 10-day arts and culture festival.

 Keeping the beat is the Conway Symphony Orchestra, a world-class group of musicians who perform ambitious symphonies, operas and pops programs.
 Memorial Day weekend in Little Rock ushers in Riverfest, a three-day festival made up of some of the biggest names in modern and classic rock, pop and country music.

 The Clinton Presidential Center in Little Rock is a can’t-miss.
 The 20,000 square feet of exhibit space houses one of the largest collections of American presidential history.
 The center also hosts events, including lectures highlighted by past U.S. Cabinet members and leaders from across the arts and culture spectrum.

 Raise a glass to Central Arkansas’ craft beers thanks to a boom in breweries.
 When you’re done, feast or nosh on any of the establishments that make up the region’s foodie nation.
 Local produce and cheese headline the Pea Farm Bistro in Cabot, and over in Conway, the WunderHaus serves up pork poutine, bratwurst and other selections.
 Take in some meals on wheels at downtown Little Rock’s food trucks or plan a trip to the annual Food Truck Festival.